iamamirsalehi/software-engineering-patterns/Readme.md

 4.

-5. Extending a class behaviour by just passing to its constrcutor without changing the class itself, **Abstract factory** can also help to produce families of related objects without specifying their concrete
+5. Extending a class behaviour by just passing to its constructor without changing the class itself, **Abstract factory** can also help to produce families of related objects without specifying their concrete

 #### Liskov